Get to know your audience

 - From the left menu, select Analytics.

-- From the top menu, select Build an audience.
+- From the top menu, select Audience.

 The Top countries report shows you which countries have the most watch time for your channel or specific video selected.
 Use it to learn what parts of the world are most interested in your content.